-Koryo Tours also arranged our visas, which are no longer put into our passports because of rumours that those with North Korean stamps would be denied ESTAS for automatic entry into the United States; a contrary threat amid the current supposed detente.
+Koryo Tours also arranged our visas, which are no longer put into our passports because of rumours that those with North Korean stamps would be denied ESTAs for automatic entry into the United States; a contrary threat amid the current supposed detente.

 The Air Koryo (Koryo is the Korean word for Korea) flight from Beijing to Pyongyang takes ninety minutes.
-Both out and back it was three-quarters full, mostly with Chinese tourists, a few North Korean elite and a score or so Europeans; since I was last here, in another counter-intuitive move, Americans have been banned from travelling to the DPRK.
+Both out and back it was three-quarters full, mostly with Chinese tourists, a few North Korean elite and a score or so Europeans; since I was last here, in another counter-intuitive move, the American authorities have banned their citizens from travelling to the DPRK.
 We arrived during the seventeenth biennial Pyongyang International Film Festival, showing local and international movies, including a selection of latest Bollywood hits, so it is likely there were more foreigners than usual.
 There is obviously a prettiness threshold to become a flight attendant on these planes, and like every North Korean over the age of 14, at all times they have to wear a badge over their heart picturing one or both of the first Kims wearing benign smiles.
 We are reminded there are no photos allowed of or from the plane.

 What is noticeably different though is that on the drop-down TVs we are not entertained by military parades and marching army bands.
 There is instead a reel of Pyongyang’s many tourist highlights: the 20m-tall Mansudae statues of the Kims where we along with everyone else have to bow and lay flowers, the 46m Chollima Monument to the advance of the socialist society, the 50m Party Monument commemorating the might of the Workers’ Party of Korea, the 170m Juche Tower symbolising the ideology of isolated national self-reliance, the enormous Kumsusan Mausoleum where the two late Kims lie embalmed on view, the gigantic Victorious Fatherland Liberation War Museum telling a version of the 1950-53 Korean War with America, and the vast but empty Kim Il Sung Square where troops and weapons are paraded on ceremonial occasions.